 When we first arrive somewhere we normally conduct what we call íntegration and assimilation’.
 This is normally done over a couple of days after arriving in a new place.
 It involves finding our bearings, discovering how things work and generally getting into the swing of things.
 This time it’s been different.
 I think this is partly because we’ve both been to Cambodia and Siem Reap several times before.
 It’s also because we’re not just travelling here, but living and working too.

 Here’s our ‘Living and Working in Cambodia – One Month Update’; talking about house and pet-sitting, and running our friends guesthouse (Rosy Guesthouse).

-A friendly tuk-tuk driver from Rosy Guesthouse met us at the airport as usual.
+Cambodia visa on arrival in hand we easily passed through immigration to be met by our usual friendly tuk-tuk driver from Rosy Guesthouse.
 He whisked us straight there where we were welcomed by our friends and partook in several obligatory Cambodia draft beers, before getting settled into our favourite room for a few nights.